What Is Plastic Surgery?

 - Try to Avoid drugs and too much alcohol.

-For those that are not happy with their general appearance rather than just a certain part of their appearance, a cosmetic procedure is probably not the answer.
-They are unlikely to be happy with the results from just one cosmetic surgery procedure.
+For those that are not happy with their general looks rather than just a certain part of their appearance, a cosmetic procedure is most likely not the answer.
+These people are unlikely to be satisfied with the results from just one cosmetic surgery .

-Before you choose to have a cosmetic procedure, think about your overall health.
-Consider that all surgeries have risks.
-And having a health condition such as high blood pressure or heart disease can make the risk higher.
+Before you make the choice to have a cosmetic procedure, consider your overall health.
+Remember that all surgeries have certain risks.
+And having a pre-existing health condition like high blood pressure or heart disease may make it more risky.

 [yt_playlist mainid=”Y0eKEVrkKC0″ vdid=”Y0eKEVrkKC0,_bPhGAmfD-Q,_bPhGAmfD-Q,-5icRiXCUWk” novd=”4″]